Donovan Ezeiruaku

-Donovan Ezeiruaku (Ezz-ah-RAH-koo; born September 25, 2003) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Boston College Eagles and was selected by the Cowboys in the second round of the 2025 NFL draft.
+Donovan Kanayochukwu Ezeiruaku (Ezz-ah-RAH-koo; born September 25, 2003) is an American professional football outside linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Boston College Eagles, winning the 2024 Ted Hendricks Award before being selected by the Cowboys in the second round of the 2025 NFL draft.

-Ezeiruaku won the 2024 Ted Hendricks Award.

 Early life

 Ezeiruaku was born on September 25, 2003, in Philadelphia and grew up in Williamstown, New Jersey.
-He attended Williamstown High School and as a senior in 2020, recorded 47 tackles, including nine tackles for loss, and two sacks while leading his team to a 7–2 record.
+He attended Williamstown High School and as a senior in 2021, recorded 47 tackles, including nine tackles for loss, and two sacks while leading his team to a 7–2 record.
 Ezeiruaku committed to play college football at Boston College over schools such as Northern Illinois, Temple and Vanderbilt.

 College career

 2021 season

 As a freshman in 2021, Ezeiruaku racked up 19 tackles, three tackles for loss, and two sacks.

 2022 season

 In the 2022 season opener, Ezeiruaku recorded nine tackles with two being for a loss, a sack, and two forced fumbles in a loss to Rutgers.
 In week ten, he had seven tackles with two being for a loss, a sack, and a forced fumble in a loss to Duke.
 In the season finale, Ezeiruaku tallied nine tackles with three going for a loss, and 2.5 sacks, but Boston College lost to Syracuse 32–23.
 He finished the season with 61 tackles with 14.5 going for a loss, 8.5 sacks, two pass deflections, and three forced fumbles, earning second-team all-Atlantic Coast Conference (ACC) honors.